ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Experimental Results

 \textbf{Dynamic motion evaluation.} In contrast to the other datasets, the \textit{Industry Scenario \#3} includes fast, large-scale, and high dynamic ego-motion in both training and test datasets.
 However, all estimators result in similar findings as \textit{Scenario \#2} as both scenarios embed motion dynamics and unknown trajectory shapes.
 Accordingly, ViPR again improves the position accuracy by \underline{\SI{17.41}{\percent}} on average (min.: \SI{11.47}{\percent}; max.: \SI{20.64}{\percent}), but this time exhibits very similar orientation errors.
 Improved orientation accuracy compared to \textit{Scenario \#2} is likely due to diverse orientations available in this dataset's training.

 Fig.~\ref{image_com_pose_fuse_18} shows exemplary results that visualize how ViPR handles especially motion changes and motion dynamics (see the abrupt direction change between $x\in[8-9]\,m$ and $y\in[14-16]\,m$).
 The results also indicate that ViPR predicts the smoothest and most accurate trajectories on unknown trajectory shapes (compare the trajectory segments between $x\in[11-12]\,m$ and $y\in[14-16]\,m$).
 We think the reason why ViPR significantly outperforms APR by \SI{20.13}{\percent} here is because of the synergy of APR, RPR, and PE.
-RPR contributes the most in fast motion-changes, respectively in situation of motion blur.
+RPR contributes most in fast motion-changes, i.e., in motion blur situation.
 The success of RPR may also indicate that RPR differentiates between ego- and feature-motion to more robustly estimate a pose.